Master-utsav/Nextjs-Clean-Portfolio/README.md

 - **GitHub:** [https://github.com/Master-utsav]
 - **Email:** [masterutsav.in@gmail.com]

-## License
+# License
-This project is licensed under an "All Rights Reserved" license.
-Unauthorized copying, distribution, or modification of this work is strictly prohibited.
-For inquiries regarding permissions, please contact Master Utsav at [masterutsav.in@gmail.com].
+This project is proprietary software.
+Unauthorized use, reproduction, or distribution is prohibited.